MLcoderss/ML-project/README.md

    This model applies [Tanh](https://github.com/torch/nn/blob/master/doc/transfer.md#tanh) function.
    Tanh is defined as f(x) = (exp(x)-exp(-x))/(exp(x)+exp(-x))

-We have used MSECriterion for our loss function.
+We have used MSECriterion(Mean Squared Error) for our loss function.
 Since we are not intersted in backpropagation.
 One can find about this criterion [here](https://github.com/torch/nn/blob/master/doc/criterion.md).
 ```sh
 criterion = nn.MSECriterion()
 ```